therion23/KatanaHacking/USB.md

 `# echo –n –e '\x5A\x1A\x03\x00\x02\x01' > /dev/hidraw1`

-Magic byte 0x5a, command 0x1a, followed by 3 bytes of data.
+Magic byte 0x5a, command 0x1a, followed by 3 bytes of Data.

-## Commands
+## Commands and responses

+### 0x02 - Error (response only)

+- Returns Length 10 (sometimes only 2).
+The first Data byte is the command that failed.

 ### 0x07 - System information

-- Length 1, Data 0x00 - Returns a 10 byte data array
+- Length 1, Data 0x00 - Returns 10 bytes of Data
-- Length 1, Data 0x01 - Returns a 7 byte data array
+- Length 1, Data 0x01 - Returns 7 bytes of Data
 - Length 1, Data 0x02 - Returns firmware version as an ASCII string, 0 terminated
 - Length 1, Data 0x03 - Returns 9 bytes in hexadecimal notation as a 0 terminated ASCII string

-## Responses
+Neither of the above unknown values match the serial number or the Bluetooth MAC address.

+### 0x11 - Unknown - Triggered by pressing the SBX Button

+### 0x1a - Profiles

+- Length 3, Data 0x02 0x00 0xNN - Select profile NN (0 for Neutral, 1-4 for stored profiles, 5 for "Personal", which i assume is a temporary profile).
+Returns 2 bytes of Data, 0x02 and 0xNN from before.
+Note that the returned profile number is sometimes XOR 0x80 for reasons unknown to me.

+### 0x23 - Volume (response only)

+- Returns Length 3, Data 0x00 0xNN 0x00, where NN is one more than the volume displayed on the Katana itself (usually half of what Windows would tell you).

-### 0x02 - Error
+### 0x3a - Lighting

-- The length will usually be 10, but sometimes only 2.
-The first Data byte is the command that failed.
+- Lighting contains a large amount of subcommands, which is specified as the first byte of Data.

+#### 0x05 - Get lighting pattern

+- Length 3, Data (with subcommand) 0x05 0x01 0xNN, where NN is the profile number.
+Returns 54 bytes of Data, where the first 3 match your query, followed by 0xYY and 0xZZ, followed by 7 patterns of 7 bytes each.
+YY is usually 0x07, possibly signifying the number of patterns to follow.
+ZZ is usually 0x00.

+#### 0x06 - Lighting On/Off

+- Length 1, Data 0x00 for off, anything else for on.
+This affects the currently selected profile only.